 Free afternoons or weekends in the spring are meant for exploring.
 Make a point to divert from your usual route and find a new park full of sticks, trees and grass to explore.
-Try one of these new games or spend some time snoozing in the shade.
+Try out a new game or spend some time snoozing in the shade.

 6. Break Curfew

 As the sun begins setting later in the day, take a few extra minutes to stop and admire the sunset on your evening walk.
 Bring the whole family along or enjoy the quiet with your furriest family member.

 While you clean out the closets and change your sheets, take a few minutes to focus on your pet’s area.
 Clean out and scrub the cat litter box, kennels and food dishes for a fresh, spring start.
 Give your pet’s bed a good wash and see what kind of surprises — from a single sock to a half-eaten belt — they’ve been keeping from you all winter long.

 8. Break in a New Toy

 Once you’ve found that new park, use it to break in the new toy you’ve been dying to try since the snow melted.
 A single game of fetch can quickly turn into an intense ultimate Frisbee tournament among friends and their pups, leaving everyone happy and exhausted by the time you get home.

 9. Enjoy Date Night